Paperback-iOS/app/README.md

 ## Updating

-Updating the app is pretty straight forward.
+Updating the app is pretty straightforward.

 - **App Store:** This happens automatically, you don't need to do anything yourself.

 - **TestFlight** This happens automatically, you don't need to do anything yourself.

 - **Sideloading** This doesn't happen automatically, here are the steps which you need to undergo:
-    1. Make a backup from within the current app.
+    1. Make a backup from within the outdated app.
-    2. Uninstall the current app.
+    2. Uninstall the outdated app.
     3. Sideload the new version of the app.
     4. Share the backup with the newly installed app.